 The advent of photography and wedding portraits significantly contributed to spreading the influence of the white wedding gown.
 Other than being the selection of a popular queen, white gowns looked beautiful and were distinctive in the sometimes muddy-looking sepia-toned or black and white portraits, often utilizing similar fabrics as found in high-end mattresses or furniture.
 They appeared unique and presented a beautiful background for showcasing the bride’s beauty.
 By 1849, women’s publications were already declaring that not only was white the best color for a wedding gown but also the most suitable choice.

 Godey’s Lady’s Book once published that regardless of the material a wedding dress is made of, white was the most appropriate shade for brides since it epitomizes purity and symbolizes the unsullied soul she yields to her soon-to-be husband.
-Victorian models of weddings, romance, and virtue were rewritten to reflect the white dress as a sign of purity rather than wealth.
+Victorian models of weddings, romance, and virtue were rewritten to reflect the white dress as a sign of purity rather than wealth and credit.
 The influence of Queen Victoria’s mid-19th-century style wedding gown- the snug waist, the lace, and the full skirt over crinolines and petticoats- is still regarded as the most popular wedding silhouette.
 Although the gown Queen Victoria donned on her wedding was made like many of the dresses she owned, reflecting the mid-19th-century fashion, its otherness is now integral to what makes the idea of a wedding gown so unique.